cyclejs-community/create-cycle-app/README.md

 ## No lock-in

-This is a tool focused on Cycle.js begginners and to provide fast bootstrap for new projects, and doesn't have the ambition to be **the** tool for working with Cycle.js projects in the long term.
+This is a tool focused on Cycle.js beginners and to provide fast bootstrap for new projects, and doesn't have the ambition to be **the** tool for working with Cycle.js projects in the long term.
 With that in mind, it's easy to leave `create-cycle-app` defaults and follow your own steps, by running `npm run take-off-training-wheels`.